StamatisDeli/memory-game.github.io/README.md

 - And when you have 2 items in the array, you can check if they are the same. `selectedCards[0] === selectedCards[1]`

+someSelector.addEventListener('click', function(event) {

+   event.target // this is the clicked element

+   // you can call any function here and pass this element as an argument to this function

+   doSomeThings(event.target);

+});